Leading Up To Surgery

 When you are no longer taking pain medication and feel comfortable driving again.
 Always consider that you would need to be able to react in case of an emergency.

 When can I start exercising again?

-For 2 weeks after avoid things that would excessively make the breast bounce.
+For 2 weeks after surgery, avoid things that would excessively make the breast bounce.